- Scarlett Solo (all generations)

 Optimise your computer

-Please try the steps in the below article, especially the USB optimisation, to ensure that your USB ports are supplying enough power
+Please try the steps in the below article (depending on the Windows version you are on), especially the USB optimisation, to ensure that your USB ports are supplying enough power:

 Test another USB port and USB cable

 Not all USB ports perform the same, even if they're on the same computer.
 You may find you get better performance from one USB port on your computer compared to another.

 Also, your USB cable may be the cause of the issue.
 It may be too long for a stable connection or may be faulty.
 Please try another USB cable (less than 2 metres in length) if you have one available.

 - USB-B to A cables (Scarlett 1st/2nd Gen and iTrack Solo) are usually included with other household electronic devices such as printers, scanners, or cameras